lantctran/DOS/HRDataService/index.md

 The benefits of n-tier architecture is well documented to provide for better maintainability, reusability, and scalability.
 This is achieved by enabling easier adoption of new technologies and/or changes that can be applied to a single tier without the requirement to redesign the whole solution.
 In addition, n-tier applications can store domain logic and sensitive information in the middle-tier (business logic layer), which maintains isolation from the presentation layer.

+The HR Data Service should only be used by the Business Logic Layer.
+It should never be accessed directly from the Presentation Layer (i.e. Web Form, MVC, and/or Web Service applications).
+Please refer to the image below for design the considerations.

 ## In This Section
  [Application Setup Guidelines](application-setup-guidelines.md)
  Describes guidelines for setting up and integrating HR Data Service within a .NET application.